SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 ## Update a CF Credit - Free org

-If a POV trial org is not upgraded to Enterprise plan after 45 days, the org will be degraded to **CF Credit - Free** plan.
+If a POV trial org is not upgraded to Enterprise plan after 45 days, the org will be downgraded to the **CF Credit - Free** plan.
 If you need to upgrade this plan to Enterprise, follow the below steps:

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Administration > Organizations**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Administration**, and then under **Account** select **Organizations**.
 You can also click the **Go To...** menu at the top of the screen and select **Organizations**.
 Kanso-->
 1. Click the org with the **CF Credit - Free** plan that you want to upgrade to.